hooksie1/gophemeral/README.md

 ## Overview
 Gophemeral is a temporary secret sharing tool.
 You can input a string and a number of views and Gophemeral will keep the string secret until the number of views runs out.

-Secrets must be under 100 characters.
+Secrets must be 200 characters or less in the hosted version.

 Site is [https://gophemeral.com](https://gophemeral.com).